ShUbHkHaNdElWaL493/ShUbHkHaNdElWaL493/README.md

 ## Shubh Khandelwal

-**ShUbHkHaNdElWaL493/ShUbHkHaNdElWaL493** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hello there!
+My name is Shubh Khandelwal.
+I am a robotics enthusiast and am curious about new aspects and facets of robotics.
+I have showcased some of my projects here.

+# About Me
-Here are some ideas to get you started:
+Here are some ideas to get you started :

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...